 Students will not be called out of class except in the case of an emergency.
 The office will take messages for students when needed from parents or persons on their emergency contact list.

-Visitors To School for school year 2021-2022:
+Visitors To School:

-Visitors will be allowed in school through building administration approval.
+Visitors will be allowed on school grounds or in buildings through building administration approval.

 Attendance: